-Most recently, she completed her first narrative feature WEXFORD PLAZA, which premiered at the Torino Film Festival.
-It also screened in competition at Slamdance, and was awarded the Comcast Best Narrative Feature Award by the Center for Asian American Media in San Francisco.
+Her debut narrative feature, WEXFORD PLAZA, is an awkwardly humourous film that screened in competition at Slamdance in 2017, was awarded the Comcast Best Narrative Feature Award by the Center for Asian American Media in San Francisco and nominated for the Toronto Film Critics Association's Best Canadian Film Award.

 WEXFORD PLAZA - Fiction Feature, 2017

-Official Selection: 2017 Slamdance Film Festival, 34th Torino Film Festival, 2017 Atlanta Film Festival, 2017 Newport Beach Film Festival
+Official Selection: 2017 Slamdance Film Festival, 34th Torino Film Festival, 2017 Atlanta Film Festival, 2017 New Orleans Film Festival, 2017 Newport Beach Film Festival, 2017 St John's International Women's Film Festival

 THE POWER OF LOVE (KENYAN FANS OF CELINE DION) – Documentary Short, 2011